Akshaykumar12/Member-Registration/README.md

 # Member-Registration
-This is sample project for 3-tier Architecture in ASP.NET.
-It follows same structure as my internship project IETM(Company Income Expense Managing and Tracking Purpose) .
-It is purely for learning and demonstration purpose.
+This is sample project in 3-tier Architecture using ASP.NET Web forms.
+It follows same code structure as my project IETM(Company Income Expense Managing and Tracking Purpose) at Samay software.
+It is purely for demonstration purpose to prospective employers.

 # Description